EPCCed/eidf-docs/docs/services/securevirtualdesktop/faq.md

 ### Docker Service via HTTP Proxy

+!!! note
+    Docker is not installed by default on the Secure Virtual Desktop VMs, so these instructions are only relevant if you have installed Docker yourself.

 Typically docker will use the system proxy settings, however to ensure that docker Service uses the HTTP proxy you need to create a systemd drop-in file for the docker service.

 Add service at startup